What Does A Sculptor Do?

 Sculptors typically do their work in ample-spaced studios which can accommodate their materials, tools and completed pieces.
 While they have the flexibility to work when they want, self-employed sculptors must see to it that they deliver the goods to the one who asked them to undertake the project on or before the given deadline.
 Large projects usually take months to finish.

 It is difficult for sculptors who are just beginning in the industry to be asked to work on financially profitable projects.
-More often than not, they have to rely on another stable job to be able to pay rent and utilities and buy food while working on their sculptures to include in their portfolio during their free time.
+They have to rely on another stable job to be able to pay rent and utilities and buy food while working on their sculptures to include in their portfolio during their free time.
 They also have to be business savvy in promoting their work if they ultimately want to become fulltime sculptors and focus on a sculpting career for the rest of their lives.
 There are many ways to do this.

 First, they can create their own website where they can feature and even sell their sculptural pieces and accept made-to-order items.
 They should also actively seek opportunities to display their work in local art galleries and museums.
 While space in galleries may be difficult to book given the strong competition among fine artists, neophyte sculptors should do their best to showcase their work in these areas.
 Although getting known online is one way to promote their sculpting career, sculptors should also endeavor to get featured in local newspapers and magazines as this is added publicity that would help promote their craft and enable them to gain clients.